AliHabhab/Spotify/README.md

 The application will be available at http://localhost:3000 in your web browser.

 Feel free to explore the various components and functionalities of the application.

-This addition to the `README.md` provides a clear list of dependencies and their versions used in this project.